Divorce – Contested vs. Non-Contested

 All U.S. states completely revamped their divorce laws in the 1970s.
 Illinois passed its new statute, the Illinois Marriage and Dissolution of Marriage Act, in 1977.
 The political battle in our state was quite fierce, and one of the main opponents to liberalized divorced laws was the Roman Catholic Church, among others.
 One compromise contained in our current state statute was to allow parties to settle divorce issues, such as those relating to property and children, without asking for a divorce.
 Although divorce has become quite common in our society, there are still a number of people who object to completely dissolving their marriages, either because they want or need some of the protections and benefits marriage affords, such as health insurance, or because they are opposed to divorce for religious reasons.
 In other cases, couples have been married many years and are elderly, and they may believe it is easier to remain married.

 The compromise in Illinois was to allow “legal separation.”
 Essentially, any person living separate and apart from the spouse without fault may have a remedy for reasonable support and maintenance while they still live apart.
 Hence, filing a Petition for Legal Separation with a circuit court in any county in our state can allow the court to award support and deal with other issues between the parties without terminating the marriage.
 Once the Judgment for Legal Separation is entered by the court, property can be acquired and held separately as non-marital property.

 It is important to note that the other spouse is not prohibited from filing a Petition for Dissolution of Marriage and requesting that the court completely dissolve the union.

-Finding a trusted Cook County divorce attorney
+Finding a trusted Cook County, Lake County or DuPage County divorce attorney